NKrit/RepUnitTyping/README.md

 This script is using a backbone of SpoTyping-v2.1, a well-known in-silico spoligotyping tool (Xia E et al. Genome Med.
 2016).
 Entire modules for VNTR repeat-unit prediction were newly built in this script.

-**ref/rep_unit.fasta** contains a set of repeat unit sequences observed in the 33 VNTR loci of _Mycobacterium tuberculosis_ for the 24-locus MIRU-VNTR and other genotyping analyses.
+**ref/rep_unit.fasta** contains a provisional set of repeat unit sequences observed in the 33 VNTR loci of _Mycobacterium tuberculosis_ for the 24-locus MIRU-VNTR and other genotyping analyses.

 You may prepare another multi-fasta file containing user-specified variants optimized for your own settings.
 In the non-prediction mode, the presence or absence of the variants is shown.